Mexico–Poland relations: History

+Bust of Polish pianist, composer, and Prime Minister Ignacy Jan Paderewski in Mexico City.

 During Spanish colonization of Mexico from 1519 to 1810, any relations between New Spain and the Commonwealth of Poland would have been via Spain.
 After some time, whereas Mexico was obtaining its independence from Spain, Poland, by contrast, was finding itself being invaded and split among the Kingdom of Prussia, the Austro-Hungarian Empire and the Russian Empire.

 In 1830 during the November uprising in Poland; the first group of Polish migrants began arriving in Mexico, although many would later immigrate to the United States.
 In 1861, during the Second French intervention in Mexico, approximately 3,000 Polish soldiers were part of the invading army of Emperor Napoleon III, however, a few deserted and joined Benito Juárez's army.

 At the end of World War I and after the signing of the Treaty of Versailles, Poland obtained its independence once more.
 In September 1921, Mexican President Álvaro Obregón recognized the national sovereignty of Poland.
 That same year, Polish Prince Albert Radziwill, who was head of the Polish Legation in Washington, D.C., United States, met with Mexican diplomats in the city, thus establishing the first official contact between the two nations.
 However, it was not until 26 February 1928 that diplomatic relations between the two countries were formally established.
 In 1930, Mexico and Poland signed a Treaty of Friendship, Commerce and Navigation and Mexico soon opened its first diplomatic legation in Warsaw.